A Semi-amortized Lifted Learning-to-Optimize Masked (SALLO-M) Transformer Model for Scalable and Generalizable Beamforming: Introduction

 \section{Introduction}

-Next-generation wireless communication systems are characterized by higher carrier frequencies and large-scale antenna arrays, which necessitate scalable architectures and low-latency processing designs.
-Among various physical-layer innovations, real-time downlink beamforming --- where the \ac{BS} continuously updates its transmit beamformers according to time-varying downlink channels --- has become a key enabler of capacity-approaching transmission and has received considerable research attention.
-Conventional iterative algorithms, such as the \ac{WMMSE} method \cite{shi2011iteratively}, can achieve near-optimal performance but are computationally prohibitive for large-scale systems.
-In contrast, low-complexity schemes such as \ac{MRT} \cite{lozano2006optimum} and linear \ac{MMSE} beamforming \cite{bjornson2014optimal} offer fast solutions at the cost of significant performance degradation.
-Recently, \ac{DL}–based approaches, particularly Transformer networks, have been investigated to achieve high-quality beamforming solutions with improved scalability and real-time adaptability.
+Next-generation wireless systems are expected to operate at higher carrier frequencies with larger antenna arrays, calling for scalable architectures and low-latency signal processing.
+Among various physical-layer techniques, real-time downlink beamforming --- where the \ac{BS} continuously updates its transmit beamformers according to time-varying channels --- has become a key enabler for high spectral efficiency and has attracted significant research attention.
+State-of-the-art iterative methods, such as the \ac{BRB} algorithm~\cite{bjornson2013optimal} and the \ac{WMMSE} method~\cite{shi2011iteratively}, can achieve near-optimal performance, but are often computationally prohibitive in large-scale systems.
+In contrast, low-complexity schemes such as the \ac{MRT}~\cite{lozano2006optimum} and the linear MMSE (LMMSE) beamforming \cite{bjornson2014optimal} offer fast solutions at the cost of substantial performance degradation.
+Recently, \ac{DL} approaches, especially Transformer-based models, have been investigated to enable high-quality beamforming with improved scalability and real-time adaptability.

-Early studies attempted to directly learn the mapping from input features to beamformer solutions.
-In \cite{xia2019deep}, a \ac{DNN} was employed to approximate the \ac{CSI}–to–beamformer mapping in a supervised data-driven manner.
-The work in \cite{liu2022learning} predicted beamforming solutions from historical CSI using a convolutional \ac{LSTM} network.
-In \cite{cui2024sensing}, a ResNet-18 backbone was utilized to extract multi-modal sensing features, followed by a Transformer network to enhance beamforming learning.
-Furthermore, \cite{zhang2025encoder} proposed a deep \ac{EDN} specifically designed for beamforming optimization under large-scale sparse channels, while \cite{zhang2024transformer} leveraged reflected signal echoes and adopted a CNN-Transformer architecture for predictive beamforming in \ac{ISAC} systems.
-In addition, the authors of \cite{ting2024adaptive} employed a U-Net to extract latent channel features and subsequently used a Transformer network to generate various beamforming solutions under near-field scenarios.

-Given the challenges of directly learning the beamforming mapping, another line of research focuses on decomposing the beamforming task into multiple optimization steps, thereby reducing learning difficulty.
-In \cite{pellaco2020deep}, a deep-unfolded \ac{WMMSE} model was proposed to perform multi-step beamforming optimization with significantly lower complexity than the conventional WMMSE algorithm.
-By leveraging the \ac{L2O} framework \cite{chen2022learning} and the \ac{CL} strategy \cite{bengio2009curriculum}, the work in \cite{johnston2023curriculum} developed an L2O-based \ac{BiCNN} architecture for beamforming optimization, which, however, exhibits degraded performance as the problem size increases.
-The study in \cite{li2024hpe} introduced a \ac{HPE} Transformer for multicast beamforming under \ac{QoS} constraints, where the beamforming mapping is decomposed into multiple learning layers.
-Moreover, the authors in \cite{johnston2024rnn} employed a \ac{RNN}–based optimizer to directly learn beamformer gradients in a coordinate-wise manner, which performs well in the large-scale channels, albeit at the cost of considerable inference overhead.